fishforwish/fgc/notes.md

 Agenda:
 * to discuss results of the histograms
+	* Added a histogram, we are pretty happy with results

-* to discuss heterogeniety:  if the group_bene is not clearly detected, what does it mean?
+* heterogeneity:  if the group_bene is not clearly detected, what does it mean?
+	* Always tricky to know what ns means.
+JD is not very concerned with this…

-* draft
+* draft manuscript.tex
+	* comments needed
 	* Efferson papers

 * religion at a community level?
+	* Too hard

 * What is new in our findings?
 It is expected that women fgced will more likely to have their daughters cut and support fgc practice.
 So what does our finding propose?
+	* Shows evidence of binary outcomes
+	* Gender attitudes and group gender attitudes
+	* Need to look at histograms (or threshold-styles) by country as well.

-* threshold
+* make threshold-style plots

+* Mike to look at bene structure, PCA

 ---------------------------------------------------------------------
 Aug 29: